Downtown’s

 Viaduct

 The Rainbow Viaduct, one of Birmingham’s oldest bridges, has been transporting people between the south and north sides of downtown for more than 130 years.
-Now, as we look toward its future, you’ll see a pilot project on the bridge to make it more pedestrian and cyclist friendly.
+Now, as we plan for its future, you’ll see a pilot project on the bridge to make it more pedestrian and cyclist friendly.

 Keep reading to learn more about this historic Birmingham structure!